 2. Speech Therapy

 Speech therapy used to be about lisps and stutters, but today it's indispensable for kids on the autism spectrum.
 These youngsters often struggle with not only articulation issues but social communication as well.
 This affects their ability to make friends, get along with classmates, and feel good about themselves at school, home, and the community.
 Inclusion alone will not help them make the necessary progress.
 Instead, they need to work with a speech pathologist one-on-one or in a small group.

 Social communication involves all the ways we convey and receive information in our day-to-day interactions with people.
 It includes both verbal and non-verbal forms of communicating.
-While most of us interact with others quite naturally and effortlessly, children on the spectrum often struggle with basics such as sustaining eye contact during conversation, reading facial expressions and body language, and maintaining a give-and-take discussion.
+Children on the spectrum often struggle with basics such as sustaining eye contact during conversation, reading facial expressions and body language, and maintaining a give-and-take discussion.

 Let's look at how speech therapy can help at an elementary school.
-Mrs. Marquez, a speech therapist, notices some of the fourth and fifth graders are social outcasts—eating alone in the cafeteria, sitting on the benches at recess, and not getting invited to classmates' birthday parties.
-Having worked with some of these kids on articulation issues when they were younger, she's determined not to see them backslide.
-She wants to build their conversational skills before they head off to middle school where they could become easy victims of teasing and bullying.
+Mrs. Marquez, a speech therapist, noticed some fourth and fifth graders with autism were becoming social outcasts—eating alone in the cafeteria, sitting on the benches at recess, and not getting invited to classmates' birthday parties.
+Having worked with these same kids on articulation issues when they were younger, she was determined to see them succeed.
+She wanted to build their conversational skills before they headed off to middle school and became easy targets for bullies.